 The Organization has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
 Under this policy, as approved by the Board of Directors, the endowment assets are to be invested in cash and cash equivalents, fixed income, equities and publicly traded real estate.
-In order to ensure proper levels of diversification of investments, equity and fixed income investments are each capped at 50% of total investments.
+In order to ensure proper levels of diversification of investments, equity is capped at 70% of total investments and fixed income investments are capped at 50% of total investments.
 To satisfy its long-term rate-of-return objectives, the Organization relies on a total return strategy in which investment returns are achieved through both capital appreciation (realized and unrealized) and current yield (interest and dividends).